 So between the dives near the island, the day trips to the further dive sites, the inland exploration of the island, and a return trip in motorbike to Bogo (the nearest town, 37km away from Maya, with an ATM!), I wish I had 2 or 3 more days to give a try a few more times to dive Monad Shoal!

-wake up at dawn and hope for the best!
+Diving Monad Shoal: wake up at dawn and hope for the best

 Besides the number of divers, sometimes visibility is going to be against you.
 This is what happened on my second dive in Monad Shoal.
 With very low visibility, about 5m, we couldn’t see any shark at all!
 I think they were still there but we couldn’t simply see them.
 So let’s say you have a good 80% chance to see the thresher shark when diving in Monad Shoal but be sure to allow enough time in Malapascua to dive there maybe 2 to 3 times.

-A huge thank you to my friend André from Switzerland, who made me discovered ice diving last year, for saving this blog post with the amazing pictures he took of the thresher sharks in Malapascua in May 2012!
+Photo credits: huge thank you to my friend André from Switzerland, who made me discovered ice diving, for the amazing pictures he took of the thresher sharks in Malapascua in May 2012